smtl/dss-project/dss/README.txt

 ==============
 Default admin is username:admin, password:admin

+1) Knowledge representation
+ - questions, answers, recommendations, uploadedfiles, users, rules, profiles, profilepaths can be added

-1) Ability to create users and change their staff status
+* Ability to create users and change their staff status

+* Ability to change a users permissions

-2) Ability to create questions with answers
+* Ability to create, edit, delete questions with answers
  - Click questions
  - Click add Question
  - Type question